mathigon/textbooks/content/sequences/content.md

 In the last decade, __police departments__ around the world have started to rely more on mathematics.
 Special algorithms can use the data of past crimes to predict when and where crimes might occur in the future.
-For example, the _PredPol_ system (short for "predictive policing"), helped decrease the crime rate in parts of Los Angeles by 12%!
+For example, the _PredPol_ system (short for “predictive policing”), helped decrease the crime rate in parts of Los Angeles by 12%!

 ::: column(width=160)